STAT545-UBC/STAT545-UBC-original-website/shiny01_activity.md

 Whenever you use `tableOutput()` + `renderTable()`, the table that Shiny creates is a static and boring-looking table.
 If you download the `DT` package, you can replace the default table with a much sleeker table by just using `DT::dataTableOutput()` + `DT::renderDataTable()`.
 It's worth trying.
 Learn more on [DT's website](https://rstudio.github.io/DT/).

+## Use isolate() function to remove a dependency on a reactive variable

+When you have multiple reactive variables inside a reactive context, the whole code block will get re-executed whenever *any* of the reactive variables change because all the variables become dependencies of the code.
+If you want to suppress this behaviour and cause a reactive variable to not be a dependency, you can wrap the code that uses that variable inside the `isolate()` function.
+Any reactive variables that are inside `isolate()` will not result in the code re-executing when their value is changed.
+Read more about this behaviour with `?isolate`.

 ## Use update*Input() functions to update input values programmatically

 Any input function has an equivalent `update*Input` function that can be used to update any of its parameters.